AndyPetes/Stop_Codon/README.md

 ### Getting Started

-**Command:** Rscript stopcodon.rscript <treefile.ph> <seqfile.fasta>
+The R script (StopCodon/stopcodon.rscript) requires as input, a sequence alignment file in FASTA format and a phylogenetic tree file expaining the relatedness of the alignment.

-**Info:** The tree file should include branch lengths.
+The tree file should include branch lengths.
 Note that relative branch lengths are treated as fixed.
 The sequence file should contain a codon-aware alignment in fasta format and must include the stop codon as the last position of the alignment.
 Sequences that include a gap or a codon other than a stop codon (i.e. sequences for which the stop codon is not positionally homologous with the last position in the alignment) are excluded.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ***